Current Projects in the MML

-The research tools on the RESOURCES TAB are being developed in the Fouladi MML lab by volunteer and workstudy students working in the Advancing Statistical Practice team was formerly guided by the team coordinator, Paul Serafini (graduated in 2019 with Honours-- recipient of Department Honours Prize and CPA Undergradaute Research Award for his thesis work).
+The research tools for the RESOURCES TAB are being developed in the Fouladi MML lab by volunteer and workstudy students working in the Advancing Statistical Practice team was formerly guided by the team coordinator, Paul Serafini (graduated in 2019 with Honours-- recipient of Department Honours Prize and CPA Undergradaute Research Award for his thesis work).
 After Paul's graduation, long-time Lab Assistant working with Paul, Tomi Mustapha (*Math/Computer Science Major/Minor) was leading the research team.
 Subsequent to Tomi's graduation, this role has been taken over by Zaid Rauf and previously Adam Liang.
 Lab Assistants, but particularly Paul Serafini and Tomi Mustapha were been invaluable in bringing my visions for these tools to life.
 (See the Lab Members option under About for a listing of students across the university variously contibuting to the work of the MML lab).

 Statistical Pedagogy, Learning, and Learning Environments

 As a dedicated teacher and researcher with experience in evaluation, quality monitoring, and improvement, Fouladi places extensive efforts into the development, revision and refinement of course specific materials that are not in textbooks, considering learning outcomes including student attitudes and perceived relevance of activities and materials through soliciting feedback from students regarding these materials through a variety of strategies including student reflections.
 Lindsay Alley (former Honours mentee) received a VPA-USRA SSHRC with additional funding through an SFU Teaching and Learning Grant (TLDG: Fouladi, PI) to improve the practice of the use of reflections in statistical pedagogy.
 Project funding from the SFU Institute for Student Learning, Teaching, and Development Well-being in Learning Enviornments Grant and Seminar Program (ISTLD-WLE) includes explicit efforts to incorpoate well-being in university-level statistical pedagogy.
 Another project includes development and evaluation of an open-educational resource funded by the SFU-Open Educational Resource Grants Program.